alleyinteractive/accessibility-patterns/CONTRIBUTING.md

 Conduct manual testing via keyboard and screen reader (desktop and mobile) to ensure the component is accessible and user-friendly.

 ### Tips
-This Storybook includes the a11y addon that adds an "Accessibilty" tab to each component's canvas and performs automated accessibility testing.
+This Storybook includes the [a11y addon](https://storybook.js.org/addons/@storybook/addon-a11y) that adds an "Accessibility" tab to each component's canvas and performs automated accessibility testing.
 Use this to ensure there are no violations.

 ![a11y addon](./src/assets/a11y-addon.png)